Taumako Traditional Voyaging Culture School

 ~The students know how to build a halevaka, how to look after TePuke, and how to maintain them.

-~ Revive our traditional trading partners on other islands.
+~ Revive our traditional trading partners and family relationships with people of distant islands.

-~ Invite students from other Islands within the Santa Cruz group/Temotu Province and other Pacific Islands to learn how to grow many varieties of foods and useful plants, build authentic vakas’ with traditional materials, and sail them using traditional wayfinding system.
+~ Invite students from other Islands within the Santa Cruz group/Temotu Province and other Pacific Islands to learn how to grow many varieties of foods and useful plants, build authentic vaka with traditional materials, and sail them using traditional navigation system.
 Regrow a partnership network between islands, and between students and foreigners, so as to increase the sustainability of all.

-~ Advocate and make awareness that traditional ways of living, sailing vaka, and wayfinding are reliable and environmentally friendly.
+~ Advocate and make awareness that traditional ways of living, sailing vaka, and navigation are reliable and environmentally friendly.

-~ Encourage tribal groups to work as units, and general community participation in some steps of Vaka building, as practiced by our ancestors.
+~ Encourage tribal groups and general community participation in some steps of Vaka building, as practiced by our ancestors.

 ~ Revive gardening practices and plant gardens to feed the builders and sailors, and to use in emergencies – such as natural disasters.